realnews-gateway/emergency-publishing-system/modules/anonymous-bbs/gateway.md

 ## Summary

 The message gateway ensures that all incoming posts are authenticated, pseudonymized, normalized, and safe before entering the BBS system.
-By focusing on user input, pseudonym assignment, and filtering out spam, adult material, and non‑emergency content, it protects users while preserving Empus as a platform dedicated to emergency publishing.
+By focusing on user input, pseudonym assignment, **mandatory PII removal**, and filtering out spam, adult material, and non‑emergency content, it protects users while preserving Empus as a platform dedicated to emergency publishing.
+The **Pre‑publishing Disclaimer** and **user redirection guidance** further reinforce that Empus is a publishing platform, not a rescue service, ensuring both clarity of purpose and user safety.